tigellus/Markdown/4. Pulmonary Mechanical Ventilation/07. Pulmonary ABG/Pulmonary ABG.md

 [WRONG]  10 ± 2
 [WRONG] 14 ± 2

-# Metabolic Alkalosis
+# Metabolic Alkalosis (Uncompensated and Partially Compensated States)

 ### Blood Gas Values

 * pH > 7.45
-* PaCO2 normal (rarely) or increased
+* PaCO2 normal ("uncompensated") or increased ("partially compensated")
 * HCO3- > 26 meq/l

 ### Causes (A loss of hydrogen ions or an increase in HCO3-):

-* Large losses of gastric contents
+* Large losses of gastric contents (eg. vomiting)
-* Loss of potassium chloride
+* Loss of potassium chloride (eg. loop diuretics)
-* Ingestion of large amounts of bicarbonate
+* Ingestion of large amounts of bicarbonate (eg. antacid overdose)
 * Prolonged use of diuretics

 ### Signs and Symptoms: